 Maggie Nelson’s books of nonfiction include The Art of Cruelty: A Reckoning, Bluets, and The Red Parts: A Memoir.
 Recent books of poetry include Something Bright, Then Holes , and Jane: A Murder, a finalist, the PEN/ Martha Albrand Award for the Art of the Memoir.
 She is the recipient of a 2010 Guggenheim Fellowship in Nonfiction, and a 2011 NEA grant in poetry.
 The Argonauts, a work of autobiography/theory forthcoming from Graywolf Press in May 2015.

 Cheryl Strayed is the bestselling author of the memoir Wild, the novel Torch, and Tiny Beautiful Things, a collection of the “Dear Sugar” advice columns she writes for The Rumpus.
 Her personal essays have been published in Best American Essays, the New York Times, the Washington Post, The Sun, Vogue and elsewhere.
 She lives in Portland, Oregon.

 Jodi Angel is the author of two collections of short stories.
 Her first collection, The History of Vegas, was published in 2005 and was named a San Francisco Chronicle Best Book of 2005 as well as a Los Angeles Times Book Review Discovery.
 Her second collection, You Only Get Letters from Jail, (2013), was named as a Best Book of 2013 by Esquire.
 Her work has appeared in Esquire, Tin House, One Story, Zoetrope: All-Story, and Byliner, among other publications and anthologies.

-The founder of Ayesha Pande Literary, Ayesha has worked in the publishing industry for over twenty years.
+Ayesha Pande has worked in the publishing industry for over twenty years.
 Before becoming an agent, Ayesha was a senior editor at Farrar Straus & Giroux.
 She has also held editorial positions at HarperCollins and Crown Publishers.
 She is a member of AAR (Association of Author’s Representatives), PEN, the Asian American Writer’s Workshop, and sits on the advisory board of the German Book Office.